truenas/documentation/content/SCALE/SCALETutorials/Credentials/DirectoryServices/ConfigFreeIPA.md

 {{< /expand >}}

 {{< hint type=note >}}
-You can have either Active Directory or LDAP configured on SCALE but not both.
+You can have either Active Directory or LDAP configured on SCALE, but not both.
 {{< /hint >}}

 ## First Steps